liz171/6002CEM_app/README.md

 thanks for my friend!

 ## features

 - a page for browsing all recipes

-- a page for browsing all the cooking instructional videos
+- a page for browsing all the cooking instructions

 - a page for creating your own recipes